ondat/documentation/docs/upgrade/upgrade.md

         nodeContainer: "storageos/node:v2.7.0"
     ```

-### Step 3 - Scale Down The Stateful Applications To Zero
+### Step 3 - Scale Down Stateful Applications To Zero

 * Scale all of the stateful applications that use Ondat volumes to 0.

 ### Step 4 - Upgrade Ondat

-* Run the following command conduct the upgrade:
+* Run the following command to conduct the upgrade:

     ```bash
     kubectl storageos upgrade --uninstall-stos-operator-namespace storageos-operator --stos-cluster-yaml /tmp/storageos-config.yaml --etcd-endpoints "<ETCD-IP1>:2379,<ETCD-IP2>:2379,<ETCD-IP3>:2379"